idan-nave/OnBoardly/doc/Git Collaboration Guide.md

-### **Comprehensive Guide to Working with Git in a Team**
+### **Comprehensive Guide to Working with Git in a Department**

-This guide will walk you through the best practices for working with Git in a team, covering everything from setting up your project to managing branches, committing changes, and collaborating effectively.
-By following this guide, your team will avoid common pitfalls and ensure smooth collaboration.
+This guide will walk you through the best practices for working with Git in a department, covering everything from setting up your project to managing branches, committing changes, and collaborating effectively.
+By following this guide, your department will avoid common pitfalls and ensure smooth collaboration.

 ---